bobalicious/amoss/PENDING_RELEASE_NOTES.md

 # Release Notes since Last Release
+* expectsNoCalls no longer retuns an the instance of Amoss_Instance, reducing the chances of bad configurations.
+I.E. if 'expectsNoCalls' is set on an instance you would not expect any other method behaviour definitions to be made.

 * Added the ability to specify HttpCalloutMock implementations using the Amoss grammar directly.
 E.g.
 ```
 Amoss_Instance mockHttp = new Amoss_Instance( Amoss_HttpCalloutMock.class );